 You have reached the home of the RESguru Blog.
-This is a technical blog dedicated to the products of RES Software, namely Workspace Manager, Automation Manager, VDX and the Service Orchestration Module.
+This is a technical blog dedicated to the products of RES Software, namely Workspace Manager, Automation Manager, VDX and The IT Store.
 Although this blog has been been around since early 2009, I eventually figured out it would make sense to write a short intro to our new visitors :-).
 The old hands who have frequented the site over the years know where to go, so the following intro is for you, our new prospective patrons.

 PS: If you like what you find here, please consider giving the site a Google +1 at the bottom of the page.
 Click the Read More link below to get a tour of the site

 RES Software makes Desktops Dynamic.
 Right, so what did that really mean?
 While the slogan may be obsolete today, it basically means RES ensures that all the configuration, security, performance, documentation and stuff is taken care of, without having to rely on scripting and policies.
 While other vendors focus their efforts on giving you the best operating system, virtualization or delivery systems, at RES Software we strive to manage the actual deliverable; the desktop as easily and effeciently as possible.
 There is a primer article here, which will give you a good introduction to what dynamic desktops are and how you set them up with the RES products.

 If you are new to Workspace Management, Run Book Automation, Service Orchestration, or Reverse Seamless Windows – or you want to learn more, this site is definitely for you.

 For those of you wondering; is this site an official RES resource?
 The answer is NO. This is just another fine site for mind-sharing and experience exchange.
 I originally created it to avoid having to answer the same questions time and time again.
 Anything you find and use from here is your own responsibility.
 Please refer to the M.O.A.D.